whatevery1says/manifest/we1s-manifest-schema-2.0.md

 ```

 * `title`: A `string` containing the name/title of the contributor (name for person, name/title of organization).
-* `path`: A `string` containing a fully qualified http URL pointing to a relevant location online for the contributor
+* `path`: A `string` containing a fully qualified http URL pointing to a relevant location online for the contributor.
 * `email`: A `string` containing an email address.
 * `role`: A `string` describing the role of the contributor.
 It MUST be one of: `author`, `publisher`, `maintainer`, `wrangler`, and `contributor`.
 Defaults to `contributor`.
-* Note on semantics: use of the `author` property does not imply that that person was the original creator of the data in the data package - merely that they created the data.
+* Note on semantics: use of the `author` property does not imply that that person was the original creator of the data in the collection - merely that they created the data.
 * `group`: A `string` describing a smaller body of contributors within an `organization`.
-* `organization`: A `string` describing the organization this to which this contributor is affiliated.
+* `organization`: A `string` describing the organization to which this contributor is affiliated.

 #### OPTIONAL Properties
 [[back to top](#table-of-contents)]